-I was thinking about the course of conversations with many estate planning clients.
-One common theme occurred to me I spend some amount of time with every client explaining the basics of probate.
-As lawyers, we admittedly can get bogged down in the intricacies of legal nuances, but most of the time, the basics are the most helpful.
-So, that’s where we’re going today.
+Over the course of conversations with many of our estate planning clients, one common theme occurred to us: We spend a significant amount of time with every client explaining the basics of probate and probate assets.
+As lawyers, we have to make sure our clients are as informed as possible before heading into court.
+But most of the time, knowing even the basics is helpful.

-Ultimately though, all of the probate courts in Tennessee follow the same Tennessee law so the process is similar in each court.
+Ultimately though, all of the probate courts in Tennessee follow the same Tennessee law, so the process is similar in each court.
 Every probate will be slightly different because the facts will be different for each decedent.
 Was there a Will?
 Was there a Trust?
-Are minors involved?
+Are any estate recipients minors?
 Are there any creditors of the estate?
 There are many variations on what probate can specifically entail.

-It is not something that has a legally designated beneficiary.
+Non-probate assets do not have a legally designated beneficiary.
 The most common example of this is life insurance.
 Life insurance usually has a designated beneficiary to whom the money will flow almost immediately upon a person’s death.
 The probate court does not consider this transfer except to note the amount of the life insurance the recipient receives.